bom-bahadur/Bash-Scripting/README.md

 # Bash-Scripting tutorials/samples

-# This GIT repository contains samples bash scripts with comments/explaniation(inside code) for anyone to refer/learn, thanks for visiting.
+# This GIT repository contains samples bash scripts with comments/explanation (inside scripts) for anyone to refer/learn, thanks for visiting.